oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 TOSCA's model-driven management approach is what enables its use for all Lifecycle Management Phases: information embedded in the model structure (the dependencies, connections, compositions) drives the automated processes.
-Specifically, it allows service models to be
+Thus, changing or augmenting the model also automatically adapts the LCM / orchestration behaviour.
-used:
+Specifically, it allows service models to be used:

-- As starting point for Moves, Adds, Changes, and Deletions (MACDs)
+- As desired state for Moves, Adds, Changes, and Deletions (MACDs)
 - As context for handling faults and events using Closed Loop Automation